jameslawler/notes/docs/portuguese-language/verbs/entender.md

 ## Writing Prompts

-1. Como você entende o significado das palavras em português?
+1. Como entende o significado das palavras em português?
 How do you understand the meanings of Portuguese words?
-2. Quanto você estudou na escola?
-How hard did you study in school?
+2. Quais os tópicos que entendeu melhor na escola?
+Which topics did you lern better in school?
-3. Quais sotaques você tem dificuldade para entender?
+3. Quais sotaques que tem dificuldade para entender?
 Which accents do you struggle to understand?